startin-blox/djangoldp/README.md

 See "Custom Meta options" below to see some helpful ways you can tweak the behaviour of DjangoLDP

 Your model will be automatically detected and registered with an LDPViewSet and corresponding URLs, as well as being registered with the Django admin panel.
-If you register your model with the admin panel manually, make sure to extend the GuardedModelAdmin so that the model is registered with [Django-Guardian object permissions](https://django-guardian.readthedocs.io/en/stable/userguide/admin-integration.html)
+If you register your model with the admin panel manually, make sure to extend djangoldp.DjangoLDPAdmin so that the model is registered with [Django-Guardian object permissions](https://django-guardian.readthedocs.io/en/stable/userguide/admin-integration.html).
+An alternative version which extends Django's `UserAdmin` is available as djangoldp.DjangoLDPUserAdmin

 ### Model Federation